 2. If the non-Federal entity incurs eligible expenditures in its fiscal year 2024 and FEMA approves the non-Federal entity’s Project in the non-Federal entity’s fiscal year 2025, the non-Federal entity records the eligible expenditures in its fiscal year 2025 SEFA with a footnote that discloses the amount included on the SEFA that was incurred in a prior year.

 Note on SEFA reporting for small projects: FEMA administers funding for Large and Small Projects differently.
 For Large Projects that are not capped, FEMA adjusts any estimated costs to the actual incurred amount so that the final approved funding is based on actual costs.
 For Small Projects, FEMA does not adjust estimated costs to the actual incurred amount.
 FEMA determines whether a project is large or small based on the final approved amount of eligible costs after any cost adjustments, including insurance reductions.
-Therefore, for small projects, report on the SEFA the amount FEMA approves (the award amount), not the actual expenditures, which may be more or less.
+Therefore, for small projects, report expenditures on the SEFA up to the amount FEMA approved (the award amount).
+If fewer expenditures were incurred than the award amount, report the remainder of the award amount.

 Equitable sharing program – Department of Justice and Department of Treasury